nvdla/doc/doc/ias/unit_description.rst

 inverse operation of normal convolution.
 Unlike normal convolution case, deconvolution layer always enlarges the data cube after calculation.

-In NVDLA architecture deconvolution is a SW feature.
-From HW perspective, a SW deconvolution layer consists of a serial convolution layer and a contract layer supported by RUBIK unit.
+In the NVDLA architecture, deconvolution is a SW feature.
+From HW perspective, a SW deconvolution layer consists of a serial convolution layer and a contract layer supported by the RUBIK unit.

-:numref:`fig_image13_1d_deconvolution` is an example of one-dimensional deconvolution layer.
-Input data cube is W x 1 x 1 and kernel size is 3 x 1 x 1.
+:numref:`fig_image13_1d_deconvolution` is an example of a one-dimensional deconvolution layer.
+The Input data cube has dimensions W x 1 x 1 and kernel dimensions are 3 x 1 x 1.
 Though the calculation flow is different from convolution, the result formula is:

 .. math:: DAOUT_{i} = \sum_{j = 0}^{2}{DAIN_{i + j - 2}*W_{2 - j}}